syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 ## Show week number

 You can display the week number of a year in the scheduler month view by setting the `ShowWeekNumber` property of `MonthViewSettings` is set to true.
-By default, it is false.
+By default, it is set to false.

 {% tabs %}
 {% highlight xaml %}